DipankarBahirvani/customer-segmentation/README.md

 # Customer Segmentation API
-A cool interesting project involving data engineering and API development
+A  project involving data engineering and API development
 ## Background
 This project is about data cleaning, creating customer segments and exposing a rest api to that provides vouchers to old customer.